 Can we put up signs at the hotel, like they do at some other conventions?

 Of course you can.
-There is abundant wall space throughout the hotel where flyers can be placed, using BROWN MASKING TAPE ONLY.
+There is abundant wall space throughout the hotel where flyers can be placed, using BLUE MASKING TAPE ONLY.
 The rules about where one can put up flyers are driven by the hotel, and are sometimes tweaked from year to year.
 If you have any questions about where it is and isn’t OK to place your flyers, please stop in to the Operations Bridge and ask.

 Why doesn’t the CONvergence website have a community forum or message board?